+Change in Control Payments.
 Our Named Executive Officers may also receive severance benefits in the event of a change in control.
 Change in control agreements are common among our peer group and the Committee and our Board of Directors believe providing these agreements to our corporate officers protect our shareholder interests in the event of a change in control by helping assure management focus and continuity.
-Our change in control agreements have termination dates and our Board of Directors conduct a thorough review of the change in control agreements before renewing them.
-There are currently 10 change in control agreements in place with a term ending June 1, 2008.
-In general, our change in control agreements provide a severance payment of up to 2.99 times average compensation for our CEO and up to two times average compensation for our other corporate officers.
-The change in control agreement for our CEO contains a "modified trigger," providing benefits in association with a change in control upon:
+Our change in control agreements have expiration dates and our Board of Directors conducts a thorough review of the change in control agreements before renewing them.